NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

     client = OpenAIClient(openai_client)
     generator = NemotronCCGenerator(client)

-    document = "The moon is bright.
-It shines at night." model = "nv-mistralai/mistral-nemo-12b-instruct"
+    document = ("The moon is bright.
+It shines at night.
+I love the moon.
+I first saw it up" " close through a telescope in 1999 at a sleepover.") model = "nv-mistralai/mistral-nemo-12b-instruct"
     model_kwargs = {
         "temperature": 0.5,